AdaCore/why3/doc/vcgen.rst

 Keeping preconditions of calls in the logical context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When calling a function :math:`f` in a WhyML expression, a VC is
+When calling a function :code:`f` in a WhyML expression, a VC is
-generated to check that the precondition of :math:`f` holds, for the
+generated to check that the precondition of :code:`f` holds, for the
 given values of its parameters.
 Meanwhile, the VCs generated for the
 subsequent parts of the WhyML are not explicitly given the assumption
 that this precondition was valid.
 An example is as follows